 - Check out the Yakinthia Festival – This is an annual festival of music and dance that features presentations on Greek mythology.
 It’s a festive party that locals really get into.
 Don’t miss it.

-- Visit the Castelle del Molo – For a $5 entrance fee, you can explore this ancient castle and ruins on a self-guided tour.
+- Visit the Castello del Molo – For a $5 entrance fee, you can explore this ancient castle and ruins on a self-guided tour.
 The view from on top of the fort is worth the trip in itself.
-You get to see the beautiful hills that dot the island.
+You get to see the lovely hills that dot the island.

 - The Lassithi Plateau – If you enjoy Greek mythology, come here.
 Rumored to be the birthplace of Zeus, it’s a fascinating sight and also another low-cost way to spend your day.

 - Visit Knossos - This was the ancient capital of the Minoan empire and the ruins are some of the oldest in Greece.
 This old palace is wonderfully preserved and some of the original colors are still visible on the walls.
 It takes a long time to see it all, and if you want to understand the history of the island, you can’t miss it.
 This was also the supposed home of the Minotaur.

 - Samaria Gorge – The walk down the Samaria Gorge from the Omalos plateau to Agia Roumeli on the Libyan Sea is very tough but the beautiful views and rewarding finish at the beach town are well worth it.
 Try to avoid midsummer as the heat it tough to bear.
 The walk takes between four and seven hours.

 - Visit Chania Town – The second largest city in Crete, Chania Town also happens to be one of the major tourist hot spots.
 There are a number of fascinating historical sights as well as numerous harbor cafés, great shopping at the Old Cross Municipal Market, and more.
 This is a great town to explore.